Luis Abinader: Early life and family

 Abinader was born in Santo Domingo on 12 July 1967.
-His parents were born in Santiago in the northern region of the country: his mother, Rosa Ramona Sulina "Sula" Corona Caba, is from a family of mostly colonial Spanish origin; most of her ancestors hail from San José de las Matas.
+His parents were born in Santiago in the northern region of the country: his mother, Rosa Ramona Sulina "Sula" Corona Caba, is from a family of colonial Spanish origin; most of her ancestors hail from San José de las Matas.
 His father was José Rafael Abinader, a businessman and political leader whose family were Christian Maronites from Lebanon.
 His paternal grandfather was José S. Abinader, a Lebanese immigrant from Baskinta, Mount Lebanon, who arrived to the country in 1898 and settled in the town of Tamboril (located near the city of Santiago de los Caballeros).
 His paternal grandmother, Esther Wassaf Khoury Sahdalá, was born in the Dominican Republic to Wassaf Khoury Hanna and his wife Thell Sahdalá, both Lebanese Maronite Christians.

 Education

-Abinader did his secondary education at the Colegio Loyola (Loyola High School); He graduated in economics from the Instituto Tecnológico de Santo Domingo (Santo Domingo Institute of Technology).
+Abinader did his secondary education at the Colegio Loyola (English: Loyola High School); He graduated in economics from the Instituto Tecnológico de Santo Domingo (English: Santo Domingo Institute of Technology).
 He did postgraduate studies in project management at Hult International Business School (at the time named Arthur D. Little Institute) in Cambridge, Massachusetts.